josephluck/site/src/blog.md

 ### Adding type safety

-It's clear that our `<Slider />` component is designed to be flexible enough to work with varying data shapes in it's `slides` prop, however it does not provide any mechanism for ensuring that `renderSlide` is type-safe in combination with it's `slides` prop.
+It's clear that the `<Slider />` component is designed to be flexible enough to work with varying data shapes, however it does not provide any mechanism for ensuring that the `renderSlide` prop is type-safe in combination with it's `slides` prop.
 For those who are well versed with Typescript, you'll know that [generics](https://www.typescriptlang.org/docs/handbook/generics.html) are the missing ingredient.
 For those who don't know, generics allow us to pass around information about the type of data a function, class, or in this case, component is dealing with.

 We can change our `<Slider />` component to take a generic type argument: